zachsheffler/zachsheffler.github.io/_pages/about.md

 I grew up in San Diego, California, where in my early years I administered the volunteer program for EverQuest for Sony Online Entertainment (now Daybreak Games Company) and as an actuarial assistant.
 I attended the University of California, San Diego where I got my BA in History, and additionally I hold an MBA with a focus in international finance from the Thunderbird School of Global Management.

-I have very strong opinions about personnel decisions made by the San Diego Padres, panda bears (boo), and business models in the video games industry.
+I have very strong opinions about personnel decisions made by the San Diego Padres, the advice given by Mary Worth, and business models in the video games industry.
 I have no strong opinion in any direction regarding the deployment of the Oxford comma.